marcglasberg/asyncredux.com/flutter/basics/actions-and-reducers.md

 * `Future<AppState?>` if you want the action to be **asynchronous**.

 In other words,
-Async Redux determines whether an action is sync or async by checking what your `reduce()` method returns.
+AsyncRedux determines whether an action is sync or async by checking what your `reduce()` method returns.

-In other words, Async Redux knows if an action is synchronous or asynchronous by checking the return value of your `reduce()` methods.
+In other words, AsyncRedux knows if an action is synchronous or asynchronous by checking the return value of your `reduce()` methods.

 Important: Do not return `FutureOr<AppState?>` directly.
-If you do, Async Redux cannot know if the action is sync or async, and will throw a `StoreException`:
+If you do, AsyncRedux cannot know if the action is sync or async, and will throw a `StoreException`:

 ```
 Reducer should return `St?` or `Future<St?>`.